 My final advice to women embarking on pregnancy is to time it well.
 The first trimester can be 6-8 weeks of feeling far, far less than your best, and I can think of a number of times in my own life when it would have been disastrous to be going through the first trimester: the first semester of law school, being a summer associate, crunchtime studying for the bar, and trial prep.
 So nail down your birth control methods during those time periods, ladies.

 For those of you who’ve been pregnant, did your first trimester affect your energy, and how did you compensate for it at work?
-What tips do you have for the readers who hope to get pregnant some day?
+What tips do you have for the readers who hope to get pregnant some day — what’s your best advice on working through your first trimester of pregnancy?

 * Oh, and some terminology for those not familiar with the joys of pregnancy: your pregnancy is counted from the first day of your last period, not the day you conceive, which means that by the time most women find out they’re pregnant they’re already “4-6 weeks pregnant.”
 The first trimester ends around week 13 — so we’re really only talking about 6-8 weeks of extreme fatigue.
 Still: I’ve known careers to rise or fall in that time, so I think it is a relevant discussion for this blog.